Rui Soares Barbosa

 In particular, most of his research to date has focused on the study of non-localilty and contextuality, phenomena that set quantum theory apart from classical physical theories and which have been linked to quantum informatic advantage.
 In contrast with the classical case, not all observables of a quantum system can be measured and be assigned values simultaneously.
 Contexts of jointly measurable observables provide multiple partial, classical perspectives on a quantum system.
 But while any two of these contexts fit nicely together, they cannot all be pasted consistently into a global perspective.
 This gap between local consistency and global inconsistency is what constitutes contextuality, a concept that finds an elegant expression in the language of sheaf theory.

 Rui holds a BSc in Computer Science from Universidade do Minho (2009), an MSc in Mathematics and Foundations of Computer Science from the University of Oxford (2010), and a DPhil in Computer Science also from Oxford (2015), with a thesis on Contextuality in quantum mechanics and beyond.
-Before moving to INL, I held post-doctoral positions at Oxford (2015–2019) and the University of Edinburgh (2019–2020).
+Before moving to INL, he held post-doctoral positions at Oxford (2015–2019) and the University of Edinburgh (2019–2020).

 More details can be found on his personal webpage.